gc-da11yn/gc-da11yn.github.io/src/pages/en/accessibility-testing-101.md

 - Test all navigation and interactivity of each webpage using only the keyboard and assistive technologies such as JAWS, NVDA, ZoomText.
 - Make sure images contain alt text or are marked as decorative if no important or valuable information is being presented to users.
-  - If an image provides important or valuable information, then proper alt text is required, no more than 150 characters.
+  - If an image provides important or valuable information, then proper alt text is required, no more than 150&nbsp;characters.
 If the image contents cannot be explained within that limit, then a graphic description below the image is required.
 - Tab between sections of a webpage to ensure content follows a meaningful top-to-bottom, left-to-right focus order.
   - Also ensure visible focus surrounds all tabbable and focusable elements.
 - Ensure users do not encounter a page trap when using the keyboard.